CSB1020H/S, Data Visualization and Advanced Graphics in R

 Course Availability

 This course will be held in-person (unless otherwise determined) and will be available to graduate students in CSB and EEB.
 Auditor spaces will be based upon available space to postdocs, staff, and faculty, although only registered students will be evaluated.
-The course will count as a single module (0.25 credits) for CSB graduate students.
+The course will count as a single module (0.25 credits) for CSB and EEB graduate students.
 All graduate students interested in taking the course for credit should enroll through ACORN.

 Evaluation